mohrabea/Item_Catalog/README.md

 1. Install Vagrant and VirtualBox.
 2. Clone the fullstack-nanodegree-vm.
 3. Launch the Vagrant VM (vagrant up).
-4. Write your Flask application locally in the vagrant/catalog directory (which will automatically be synced to /vagrant/catalog within the VM).
+4. Write your Flask application locally in the `vagrant/catalog` directory (which will automatically be synced to /vagrant/catalog within the VM).
+5. A SQL database is created using the `database_setup.py` module, Run`$python3 /vagrant/catalog/database_setup.py`
+6. And then populate the database with test data using the `database_seeder.py` module, Run`$python3 /vagrant/catalog/database_seeder.py`
-5. un your application within the VM (python /vagrant/catalog/application.py)
+7. un your application within the VM `$python3 /vagrant/catalog/application.py`
-6. Access and test your application by visiting http://localhost:8000 locally.
+8. Access and test your application by visiting http://localhost:8000 locally.

 ### JSON Endpoints